phonopy/phono3py/_sources/command-options.md.txt

 ## Sampling frequency for distribution functions

 (freq_sampling_option)=

 ### `--num-freq-points`, `--freq-pitch` (`NUM_FREQUENCY_POINTS`)

-For spectrum like calculations of imaginary part of self energy and JDOS, number of sampling frequency points is controlled by `--num-freq-points` or `--freq-pitch`.
+For spectrum-like calculations of imaginary part of self energy, spectral function, and JDOS, number or interval of uniform sampling frequency points is controlled by `--num-freq-points` or `--freq-pitch`.
+Both are unspecified, default value of `--num-freq-points` of 200 is used.

 ## Mode-Gruneisen parameter from 3rd order force constants